 This is the Board of County Commissioners (BCC) transmittal public hearing staff report for proposed First Regular Cycle Amendments 2021-1-A-4-1, 2021-1-B-FLUE-4, and 2021-1-B-FLUE-5 to the Future Land Use Map (FLUM) and Comprehensive Plan (CP).
-These amendments were heard by the Local Planning Agency (LPA) during a transmittal public hearing held on January 21, 2021, and are scheduled before the Board of County Commissioners (BCC) for a transmittal public hearing on March 23, 2021.
-These amendments were continued by the BCC from February 9, 2021 to March 23, 2021.
+These amendments were heard by the Local Planning Agency (LPA) during a transmittal public hearing held on January 21, 2021, and was cancelled at the May 11, 2021, BCC meeting to be rescheduled at a later date.
+The new BCC transmittal public hearing for these amendments is scheduled for October 12, 2021.

-The 2021-1 Regular Cycle Amendments entails one privately-initiated map amendment located in District 4 and two associated staff-initiated text amendments.
-Since this is the transmittal stage for these amendments, there will be a second round of public hearings for adoption after the Florida Department of Economic Opportunity (DEO) and other State agencies complete their review of the proposed amendments and provide comments, expected in April 2021.
-Adoption public hearings are tentatively scheduled before the LPA on May 20, 2021 and the BCC on June 8, 2021.
+The 2021-1 Regular Cycle Amendments entail one privately-initiated map amendment located in District 4 and two associated staff-initiated text amendments.
+Since this is the transmittal stage for these amendments, there will be a second round of public hearings for adoption after the Florida Department of Economic Opportunity (DEO) and other State agencies complete their review of the proposed amendments and provide comments, expected in November 2021.
+Adoption public hearings are tentatively scheduled for the LPA on December 16, 2021 and the BCC on January 11, 2022.

 Once the Regular Cycle amendments have been adopted by the BCC, they will become effective 31 days after DEO notifies the County that the plan amendment package is complete.
-These amendments are expected to become effective in July 2021, provided no challenges are brought forth for any of the amendments.
+These amendments are expected to become effective in February 2022, provided no challenges are brought forth for any of the amendments.